coderefinery/coderefinery.org/content/blog/2022-11-08-video-publishing.md

   amount of time you have.
 * Learners can catch up immediately or refresh themselves on what they saw going off into the future.
+* If learners know videos will be available, they are suddenly much more free to go with the flow of the course.

 We actually made our own tool, [ffmpeg-editlist](https://github.com/coderefinery/ffmpeg-editlist),